kkwydragonflame/LNU-IoT-project/README.md

 **Final Thoughts**:
 This project will hopefully achieve its goal of providing real-time greenhouse data over the summer.
 The setup is reliable, extensible, and beginner-friendly.
-Using Adafruit IO simplified the visualization process, but for longer data retention I will setup a custom MIG stack backend.
+Using Adafruit IO simplified the visualization process, but for longer data retention I will setup a custom TIG stack backend.

 **Future Improvements**:

 - Add battery power and deep sleep
 - Add soil moisture sensor and rain sensor
 - Try long-range LoRa for improved connectivity
-- Setup custom MIG stack for longer data retention
+- Setup custom TIG stack for longer data retention
 - Add solar charging system for sustainable battery operation
 - Add alerts for high temperatures.